What Is Impulsivity?

-Impulsive behavior can be a sign of several conditions, including those that don’t directly involve impulsive behavior – for example, anxiety and autism spectrum disorders.
+Impulsive behavior can be a symptom of several conditions, including those that don’t directly involve impulsive behavior – for example, anxiety and autism spectrum disorders.
 Some of the most common ones include:

-Attention deficit hyperactivity disorder (ADHD).
-Examples of impulsivity here include interrupting others who are talking, shouting out answers to questions, or having trouble waiting your turn when standing in line.
+ADHD.
+Examples of impulsivity in ADHD include interrupting others who are talking, shouting out answers to questions, or having trouble waiting your turn when standing in line.

 Impulse Control Disorders

 These disorders are less common.
-People who have them act on urges to do things that harm them or others, or that aren’t acceptable socially or are against the law.
-They can take many different forms, such as:
+People who have them act on urges to do things that harm themselves or others, aren’t socially acceptable, or are against the law.
+Impulse control disorders can take many different forms, such as:

 Intermittent explosive disorder.
-This is the tendency to lose your temper often, usually in short outbursts.
+This is when you lose your temper often, usually in short outbursts.
 When you have this condition, even the smallest things can trigger anger or aggression.

 Kleptomania.
-This is when you can’t resist the urge to steal and feel a sense of relief when you do it, though you might not even keep what you steal.
+This is when you can’t resist the urge to steal.
+Afterward, you feel a sense of relief or pleasure, even though you might not even keep what you steal.

 Pyromania.
-This is the urge to set fires or being obsessed about setting fires.
-It’s rare -- only around 3% of the population has it.
+This is the urge to set fires or the obsession with setting them.

-Being ready for situations that can bring on impulsivity also helps.
+Some techniques can help you manage impulsive behavior.
 For example, you might carry a notebook either to doodle in to distract yourself or to write something down before saying it out loud.
 The idea here is to pause before you act impulsively, so you have a chance to think through whether what you’re about to do is a good idea and what the consequences might be.